matthewpblog/matthewpblog.github.com/posts/2014-04-02-fun-with-shadow-dom.md

   "categories": "javascript webcomponents"
 }

+**Update**: To do this demo you first need to enable experimental web platform features [in chrome://flags](chrome://flags/#enable-experimental-web-platform-features).

 Now that Chrome has shipped Shadow DOM we can start experimenting with what possibilities are going to open up to developers.
 Consider this a beginner/intermediate post about Shadow DOM.
 I assume you already know Shadow DOM is a way to "hide" an element's structure while opening up insertion points to its inner content.

 With that in mind, this is a simple exercise in seeing the weirdness that is Shadow DOM.
 So open up a text editor and create an HTML file with these contents: